HotelQuickly/WeAreHiring/open-positions/Internship.md

 Hopefully you'll have some published code (in any language, maybe on GitHub?) that we can take a look at.

 Honestly, we don't take interns beginners.

+### Why?

+We believe people can and should experience last-minute traveling because all those spontaneous moments enrich our lives.

+Therefore, we are serving travellers with a world-class mobile product that makes last-minute hotel booking fast and rewarding.

+Do you want to help us build this product?

 ### Your engagement